 As a business owner, you want to do everything you can to secure access to your commercial space.
 A smart and cost-effective way to protect your commercial property is by installing its doors with the appropriate locks.
-Various door lock products are used in commercial applications, each with its own set of advantages and disadvantages.
-Before you decide which one you need for your office, warehouse, or storefront, you must first learn about the many types of commercial door locks available.
-Read on about the fundamentals of commercial door locks as explained by our commercial door Washington DC experts.
+Various door lock products are used in commercial applications, each with its own set of benefits and drawbacks.
+Which type you use depends on several factors, such as budget, reliability, and more.
+But before you decide which one you need for your office, warehouse, or storefront, you must first learn about the many types of commercial door locks available.
+Read on to learn the fundamentals of commercial door locks as explained by our commercial door Washington DC experts.

 Can you use residential locks for the entrances in your commercial space?

-Any commercial locksmith would tell you that less expensive home door locks do not fit the bill of securing your commercial property against unauthorized entry and potential break-ins.
-Residential locks have fewer stringent requirements.
-Commercial door locks are often used in a high-traffic area, so they must be able to withstand constant locking and unlocking without wearing out.
-Locks are also according to longevity and durability.
+Using residential locks on your commercial property is not advisable.
+Since these locks have fewer stringent requirements, they do not fit the bill of securing your property.
+Any commercial locksmith would tell you that a less expensive home door lock cannot protect your place of business against unauthorized entry and potential break-ins.
+On the other hand, commercial door locks are often used in high-traffic areas.
+They are designed to withstand constant locking and unlocking without wearing out.
+Did you know that locks are also created according to longevity and durability?
 Your best bet as a business owner is either Grade 1 or Grade 2 locks, as they are tough and meant for use in commercial settings.

-What are the different types of locks for businesses?
+What are the different types of commercial door locks?

-Mortise locks are durable and are commonly used in high-traffic areas.
-Mortise locks are less accessible yet more resistant to forceful entrance.
+For uncompromised strength and durability in various commercial applications, mortise locks are designed and built.
+They are less accessible yet more resistant to the forceful entrance.
 Because they can withstand prolonged use, mortise locks are often utilized in commercial spaces.

 Push Paddle Locks

-For some commercial establishments, it is more convenient to simply push the door open than turning a doorknob or entering a keycode.
-Push paddle locks are made up of a metal bar that serves as a lever and is only found on one side of a door, and pushing in on the bar is all it takes to open a push paddle door.
+For some commercial establishments, pushing the door open is more convenient than turning a doorknob or entering a keycode.
+That is why push paddle locks are excellent and practical.
+They are made of metal bars that act as a lever and are installed on only one side of a door.
+You can open a push paddle door by simply pushing in on the bar.
+These locks are a common choice for establishments like restaurants since pushing in on the bar is all it takes to open a door.
+Because of their robustness, they provide excellent choices for public access doors.

 Electronic and Keyless Door Locks